quinta-feira, 28 de fevereiro de 2008

 Quadrupedal primates to bipedal primates

 The early ape Dryopithecus was probably a common ancestor to humans and the other great apes.
 Although Dryopithecus lived mainly in trees, fossil evidence shows that the animal walked on all fours whenever it descended to the forest floor.
 In fact, humans' more recent ancestor, Australopithecus afarensis, retained some remnants from its quadrupedal past, such as hind toes suited for climbing and a wrist joint indicating it sometimes knuckle-walked.
 But Australopithecus probably stood upright most of the time: Its femur was shaped similarly to that of the later Homo erectus and could bear the stress of habitual upright movement.
 Both protohumans' femurs were also angled inward to an almost knock-kneed position.
-This helped Australopithecus and H. erectus maintain their balance on two legs, just like we do today.
+This helped Australopithecus and H. erectus maintain their balance on two legs, just like we do today.fonte:

 http://www.pbs.org/wgbh/nova/id/tran-nf.html

-A 2004 discovery in the arctic of a transitional fossil from fish to land-dwelling animals is the latest substantiation of Darwin's theory of evolution.
+THE FOSSIL RECORDA 2004 discovery in the arctic of a transitional fossil from fish to land-dwelling animals is the latest substantiation of Darwin's theory of evolution. |

 .